Victor Oladipo Signs with WME for Representation in Music, Endorsements, More

 Not only can the 26-year-old hoop, but he can also sing:

-Now, Oladipo is in better position to try to take advantage of his many talents.
+Now Oladipo is in a better position to try to take advantage of his many talents.

 Report: Parker's Comments Were 'Last Straw' for Kawhi